scottburch/functional/README.md

         return F.Identity(v + '!!!');
     }

 Uh Oh.
-The requirement says that we have to get the greeting through Ajax.
+The requirement says that we have to get the greeting through ajax.
 Now we need to refactor all of our code, right?
 Not really...
 We just change the monad returned from greeting to a Promise.

         var Person = F.MONAD();